Kaktushose/jda-commands/docs/middlewares/overview.md

 info the [`InvocationContext`](https://kaktushose.github.io/jda-commands/javadocs/latest/jda.commands/com/github/kaktushose/jda/commands/dispatching/context/InvocationContext.html).
 Middlewares are intended to provide a flexible system for extending the execution chain.

-They are executed based on their [`Priority`](https://kaktushose.github.io/jda-commands/javadocs/latest/jda.commands/com/github/kaktushose/jda/commands/dispatching/middleware/Priority.html).
+They are executed based on their [`Priority`](https://kaktushose.github.io/jda-commands/javadocs/latest/jda.commands/com/github/kaktushose/jda/commands/dispatching/middleware/Priority.html) in the following order:
-The following priorities exist:

 1. `PERMISSIONS`: Middlewares with this priority will **always** be executed first
 2. `HIGH`: Highest priority for custom implementations, will be executed right after internal middlewares